Skip to main content

 Yes

-Buyer creates debit note (rare)
+Buyer creates debit notification (rare)

 Peppol BIS Self Billing